dmjlambert/optiboot/README.md

 ![http://optiboot.googlecode.com/files/optiboot.png](http://optiboot.googlecode.com/files/optiboot.png)

+#This is a fork which adds ATmega32U4 support#

 Optiboot is an easy to install upgrade to the Arduino bootloader within Arduino boards.
 It provides the following features:

   * Allows larger sketches.
 Optiboot is a quarter of the size of the default bootloader, freeing 1.5k of extra space.